 There are a lot of different reasons for using a file upload form.
 Let’s take a look at a few of them:

-- Accept job applications online and allow users to attach their CV.
+• Accept job applications online and allow users to attach their CVs.

-- Allow guest authors to attach images via the front end guest post submission forms.
+• Allow guest authors to upload images via the front-end guest post submission forms.

-Using a contact form plugin is the easiest way to publish a contact form on your WordPress website.
+Using a form plugin is the easiest way to publish a file upload form on your WordPress website.

-However, it’s easy to get overwhelmed by the thousands of WordPress contact form plugins in the WordPress.org plugin directory.
+However, it’s easy to get overwhelmed by the thousands of WordPress file upload form plugins in the WordPress.org plugin directory.
 That’s why we’ve narrowed it down to one choice for you:

 1. Easy to Use: